-- Documented evidence of learning activities.
+A portfolio has a mandatory component: Documented evidence of learning activities.

 How to Build Your Portfolio

 Choose topics or areas that are meaningful to your practice or patient population and record what new learning occurred and how you applied and then evaluated the change to your practice.
-Assessors and the Quality Management Committee acknowledge that every practice has areas of strength and areas that need improvement.
+Assessors and the Quality Assurance Committee acknowledge that every practice has areas of strength and areas that need improvement.
 Addressing those areas in need of improvement in your practice demonstrates motivation and awareness for improvement opportunities.

 Monitor Improve and Evaluate

 - Reflect on any learning that was meaningful to your practice—new information you gained from a conference or workshop you attended or that came about as a result of working or talking with a peer, a literature review, from an event that took place in your practice (critical incident or a new treatment approach) and that has impacted how you practice.

 - The College encourages the use of guided reflection to support improvement in your practice.
 Using a guided reflection approach can involve starting with monitoring data or information to inform your decisions on where improvement may be needed.
 There are many opportunities available to collect relevant information about your practice for e.g. collecting peer or patient feedback, or looking closely at any objective data that measures outcomes of your practice or a review of current and relevant literature.